 If you have lots of wooden structures around your home, then there might be a reason for you to be scared of these carpenter bees.
 But not for reasons of getting stung or not.

-Carpenter bees bore holes in wood around the house and these holes will cause structural damage if left untreated for so long.
+Carpenter bees bore holes in wood around the house, and these holes will cause structural damage if left untreated for too long.

 Do Carpenter Bees have Stingers?